scalan/scalan.github.io/idioms.md

 ```

 its staged evaluation will result in construction of the following graph (shown with annotations explaining graphical
-notation)
+notation).

 ![](graphs/annotated_graph.png)

+Staged evaluation can be understood as *self-reproducing process*, when a program is stage evaluated it reproduces
-See also [Isomorphic Specialization by Staged Evaluation paper](http://pat.keldysh.ru/~slesarenko/) where staged
+itself in a graph-based IR.
+See also [Isomorphic Specialization by Staged Evaluation
-evaluation is defined in a more formalized way.
+paper](http://pat.keldysh.ru/~slesarenko/) where staged evaluation is defined in a more formalized way.

 <a name="Idiom2"></a>
 ### Idiom 2: Virtualized Code